This article is part of a detailed article series designed to help small business owners grow and succeed online with the WordPress CMS platform.

 For more information about of the article series, go here:

-In this blog post, you will learn a number of impressive WordPress statistics that will help you understand why millions of businesses around the world rely on WordPress to power their websites and what kind of businesses use WordPress today.
+In this blog post, we present some impressive facts and figures about WordPress that will help you understand why millions of businesses around the world choose WordPress and what kind of people and businesses are using WordPress today.

-- WordPress is available in two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).
+- WordPress offers two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).

-- 23 out of every one hundred new domains registered in the U.S. are for installing a new WordPress website or blog.
+- 23 out of every hundred new domains registered in the U.S. are for a new WordPress website or blog.

-- There are well over sixty million installations of WordPress.
-This number increases every day.
+- There are over 60 million installations of WordPress.
+This number grows every day.

 - WordPress powers over 30% of the internet.
 Over one-third of all websites around the world are driven by WordPress.